benknoble/hello-world/notes/bash-tips-and-tricks.md

 * \W – Current working directory (ie: Desktop/)
 * \w – Current working directory with full path (ie: /Users/Admin/Desktop/)

+You can also access environment variables like $PATH or even execute commands like $(pwd).
+In this example, the pwd is useful because it always outputs the full path name, unlike \W and \w which use the ~ home shortcut.

 ###I/O Redirection
 ```bash
 [user]$ command > destination #redirected output